Nova Scotia is the financial capital of Atlantic Canada

 A history of growth

 Two of Canada's largest banks were founded in Halifax dating back to the early 1800s: Bank of Nova Scotia and Royal Bank of Canada.
 Now, Nova Scotia offers an established and talented workforce in finance, insurance, and technology sectors.
-KPMG identified Halifax, Nova Scotia, as the fastest growing hedge fund administration centre in Canada.
+Halifax is one of the fastest growing hedge fund administration centre in Canada.

 A reliable infrastructure

-Nova Scotia is a landing station for Hibernia Atlantic's Global Financial Network.
-This trans-Atlantic network is specifically designed to meet two major demands of the global financial industry—increased bandwidth capacity and security.
+Nova Scotia is a landing station for GTT Communications’ trans Atlantic fiber optic network, specifically designed to meet two major demands of the global financial industry—increased bandwidth capacity and security.

-- Close to 20,000 people employed in financial services sector
+- 17,000 people employed in financial services sector

 - 13,000 additional people working in contact centres